munificent/game-programming-patterns/book/event-queue.markdown

 When you receive an event, you have to be careful not to assume the *current* state of the world reflects how the world was *when the event was raised*.
-This means queued events tend to be more data heavy than in synchronous systems.
-With the latter, the notification can just say "something happened" and the receiver can look around for the details.
+This means queued events tend to be more data heavy than events in synchronous systems.
+With the latter, the notification can say "something happened" and the receiver can look around for the details.
 With a queue, those ephemeral details must be captured when the event is sent so they can be used later.